microsoft/playwright/docs/src/test-reporter-api/class-suite.md

 * since: v1.44
 - type: <[Array]<[TestCase]|[Suite]>>

 Test cases and suites defined directly in this suite.
 The elements are returned in their declaration order.
-You can discriminate between different entry types using [`property: TestCase.type`] and [`property: Suite.type`].
+You can differentiate between various entry types by using [`property: TestCase.type`] and [`property: Suite.type`].

 ## property: Suite.location
 * since: v1.10